Installation¶

 pip install -e ".[dev]"

-- Monitor: Maintains Redis cache of live PV values
+- Monitor maintains the Redis cache of live PV values.

 Setpoint,Readback,Region,Area,Subsystem